In this article...

-The CIO will eventually manage your new system anyway, so make them an ally up front.
+The CIO will eventually manage your new system anyway, so make them an ally upfront.
 A strong endorsement from IT will give you a better chance of gaining buy-in from other execs.

 People build businesses, so developing a world-class workforce is a top priority for CEOs.
 A performance management system works as an accountability system for individuals, teams, and the organization.
 Once a CEO sets high-priority objectives, performance management software can ensure departments achieve those objectives.
-From company goals, departments and teams set their responsibilities, which then cascade into individual performance plans.
+From company goals, departments and teams set their responsibilities, which then cascade into individual performance improvement plans.

-Since your CEO is concerned about the big picture, highlight how performance management software helps align workforce skills, development, and performance.
-The software manages expectations for what results the company expects every single employee to achieve.
+Since your CEO is concerned about the big picture, highlight how performance review software helps align workforce skills, development, and performance.
+The software manages expectations for the results the company expects every single employee to achieve.
 And by defining clear roles, managers can see if employees perform above or below expectations and can identify where individuals should develop their skills.

 Mention that with performance management software, you can actively manage and track performance investments with metrics.
 Teams can also use reports and analytics from a modern system to calculate ROI for both revenue and talent growth.

-Executives invest in solutions that help the company make money, avoid risk, or that serve long term strategic purposes.
+Executives invest in solutions that help the company make money, avoid risk, or that serve long-term strategic purposes.
 Performance management software fits all of these criteria.
-Create a common language and shared perspective to connect the dots for decision makers.
+Create a common language and shared perspective to connect the dots for decision-makers.
 Speak their language and use data to back up your proposal whenever possible.

 This analysis of the performance management market, prominent features, and current trends can be used as a starting point for your software purchasing decision, as well as a means to create buy-in.

-If you need guidance choosing a solution, you can speak with one of our in-house tech advisors to get free personalized product recommendations by phone, or use the TechnologyAdvice Product Selection Tool at the top of the page to find recommended products based on the features you need.
+If you need guidance choosing a solution, you can speak with one of our in-house tech advisors to get free personalized product recommendations by phone or use the TechnologyAdvice Product Selection Tool at the top of the page to find recommended products based on the features you need.